zvkemp/zvkemp.github.io/source/_posts/2014-04-25-binary-search-trees-in-ruby.markdown

 traverses the tree twice (once to insert values and once to query them).
 It doesn't take twice as long, because we start with a small tree (a single node) and build it up gradually as the values are inserted.

+## 4. Next Up: Balancing

+*Coming soon!*

+## 5. Why would I use this?

+Because of nerdliness?

+Honestly cannot think of an instance where this would have been useful to me in a Ruby project, including those where I'm juggling querying enormous quantities of data.

+As much as we are loathe to admit it, there *are other languages* that *behave differently from Ruby* and are *used for different things*.
+[Here's a StackOverflow question describing some of them](http://stackoverflow.com/questions/2130416/what-are-the-applications-of-binary-trees).

+## Appendix

 Here is the code in its entirety:

 {% gist 11305728 %}